Mitsu-bis/security-portfolio/Eternal-Blue-Write-Up.md

 This room will require a good understanding of Nmap, Metasploit, and JohnTheRipper.

-So to begin this CTF lets start with booting up the Attack Box, and the target machine.
+So lets start with booting up the attack box, and the target machine.
 Please allow 3-5 Minuites for both virtual machines to Boot properly.